o-daneel/Lunii.RE/ANALYSIS.md

 ## Firmware CRC
 1. compute fw size by looking for FFFF partern
 2. computes CRC32 on size - 4 (reference CRC included at the end)

+## Flashing it's own firmware
+to output internal values ?
+to decipher files on uart ?

 ## Ghidra Project